Journaling helps you explore your own thoughts, beliefs and values. It is an opportunity for reflection on your own conscious growth and development.

-Traveling is a great time to journal as you will constantly be experiencing fresh insights and unique experiences.
+Traveling is a great time to journal as you will constantly be experiencing fresh insights and experiences.

 Journaling provides the perfect opportunity to look at your decisions differently and reframe negative experiences.
 It gives you the chance to remember, process, and develop from your travel experiences.